verbb/formie/docs/forms/translations.md

 You need French [site overrides](/forms/multi-site#example-translating-a-contact-form) in the form builder, not entries in `formie.php`.

-**German primary site shows English labels**
+**German source site shows English labels**

-Check the canonical labels on the primary site in the builder.
+Check the canonical labels on the source site in the builder.
 Form content is stored and output as written.

 **Validation messages stay in English**